dougeby/IntuneDocs/intune/device-restart.md

 ---
 # required metadata

-title: Remotely restart devices with Intune | Microsoft Docs
+title: Remotely restart devices with Intune
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to remotely restart devices using the restart device action."
+description: Learn how to remotely restart devices using the restart device action."
 keywords:
 author: robstackmsft
 ms.author: robstack